nodejs/security-wg/processes/security_annoucement_process.md

   (https://github.com/nodejs/nodejs.org/tree/master/locale/en/blog/vulnerability)
   Submit PR and leave 1 hour for review.
 After one hour even if no reviews, land anyway so that we don't have too big a gap between post to nodejs-sec and blog.
-Text was already reviewed in security repo so.
+Text was already reviewed in security repo so is unlikely to attract much additional comment.

 * In original PR for the security repository for the issue, post candidate text for updates that will go out with releases that will indicates